Louisa Benson Craig

 Louisa Charmaine Benson Craig (sometimes spelled Luisa Benson; 10 March 1941 – 2 February 2010) was a Burmese-born two-time beauty pageant winner and Karen rebel leader of Jewish and Karen ancestry.

-After going to university in the United States, she returned to Karen State, becoming involved in the Karen National Liberation Army.
-She left the country for the United States in 1967, after marrying a former classmate and US naval officer.

 Early life and education

 Louisa Charmaine Benson was born to Saw Benson (also known as Moses Ben-Zion Koder), a Jewish entrepreneur in Rangoon, and his wife Naw Chit Khin, a Karen woman.
 He was descended on his father's side from the Koder family, a prominent Cochin Jewish business clan in South India's Cochin (now Kochi), and on his mother's side from the Leynado family, a Sephardic Jewish family.
 Orphaned as a child, Koder was sent to Calcutta to be raised by aunts.
 He later converted to Christianity.
 In 1939, after returning to Rangoon, he married.

 During World War II, Louisa's parents were separated for lengthy periods as they tried to find safety from the Japanese occupation of Burma.
 After the war, the independence movement and Karen movement for autonomy resulted in more societal disruption.
 Louisa went to the United States for college.

+Later, she returned to Myanmar where Kokang "war-lady" Olive Yang pursued her romantically but relented when Olive's brother was interested in Louisa.
+She then returned to Karen State, becoming involved in the Karen National Liberation Army.
+She left the country for the United States in 1967, after marrying a former classmate and U.S. naval officer Glenn Campbell Craig.